Flow birefringence measurement in a radial Hele-Shaw cell considering three-dimensional effects: Results and Discussion

-First, the \G{bottom-view} interface shape was evaluated.
+The uncertainty associated with the averaging of viscosity was estimated to be approximately from -11\% to 36\% in fitted shear-rate range in 10<$\dot{\gamma}$<700, which corresponds to the interested conditions (25<$Q$<50 ml/min in 15<$r$<35 mm). \R{The accuracy was assessed by comparison with theoretical predictions, yielding a relative error from -25.9 to 2.6\% in 15 mm < $r$ < 35 mm.} Therefore, the approximation may contribute to the uncertainty in the results.
+Investigating the influence of non-Newtonian properties on flow birefringence remains a topic for future work.

+The theoretical results show a smooth exponential decay as a function of $r$.
+In contrast, at lower flow rates, especially $Q = 25, 30$ ml/min, the experimental results slightly deviate from this monotonic behavior.
+One possible reason of this result is the interface shape.

 The time evolution of the interface for various flow rates is shown in Fig. \ref{fig:interface}.
 In the initial phase with a small radius and high interfacial velocity, the test fluid spreads out in concentric rings, regardless of flow rate.
 As the radius increases and the interface velocity decreases, the interface deviates from the circle, and the deviation becomes more significant for lower flow rates.

 To evaluate the interface shape quantitatively, the circularity was evaluated using the distance from the center of the inlet to the interface over 360$^{\circ}$.
 The circularity is defined as